phamstatic/Powershell-Script/README.md

 ```
 It will prompt to ask if you trust the repository -- press [Y] for yes.

-Download the Microsoft Edge WebDriver (I have provided a copy in this repo).
+Download the Microsoft Edge WebDriver (I have provided a copy of 116.0.1938.10 in this repo).
 Place it into your Windows PowerShell Selenium Assemblies filepath.
 *Example: C:\Users\CD0000\Documents\WindowsPowerShell\Modules\Selenium\3.0.1\assemblies
 ![Screenshot](WebDriverScreenShot.png)